mikesol/wags-course/FIRST_STEPS/09_APPENDING_THINGS.md

 If you don't like the order of the future, no problem, just change it.

 You can even create different combinations of futures and then smoosh them together too.

+This gives us a way to solo out little parts of music while building up a larger whole.

 ## Conclusion